 Siegel+Gale redesigned the art gallery’s new logo which comprises of a simple sans-serif typeface with an edgy monogram.
 The challenge was to create a logo that did not only represent the institution’s rebranding development but also help channel the brand ideology to create a deepening relationship with contemporary art and creativity!

-Crafting a museum logo requires equal amount of logic and thinking as any other logo in the market.
+Crafting a museum logo requires equal amount of logic and thinking as any commercial and industrial artists logo in the market.
 It is best to keep the design as flexible as possible so that it may accurately represent the ideology of an art or museum gallery.
 Designers must consider and keep accessibility aspects in mind while designing the logo since museums are rapidly adapting to the evolving technology.